Best Wood for Laser Cutting and Engraving

 Birch has a fine and even grain which is ideal for laser engraving.
 You may identify it from its pale yellow to white color, often with a reddish tint.

-A 40W laser at its full power can approximately slice its 6mm sheet.
-Further thickness may cause burning of the wood.
-The engraved results are also pretty much clear with dark brown shades.
+The engraved results are pretty much clear with dark brown shades.

 Birch is popular in the wood-turning industry for making toys, dowels, and broom handles.
 However, it degrades easily and thus requires a coating.